What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 Skyline

-For better flight deals and cheaper accommodation prices, you can opt for visiting LA in winter.
+For better flight deals and cheaper accommodation prices, opt for visiting LA in winter.
 You can expect relatively mild temperatures compared to the North American average but a higher risk of rain than in other seasons.

 Enjoy this article?
 Pin it for later!